awilsoncs/demo-products-api/docs/project-spec.md

 - Implement a CI/CD pipeline for automated deployments.
 - Implement a monitoring solution for tracking usage and performance.
 - Implement multitenancy for managing multiple stores.
+- Provide environment-specific configurations for development, staging, and production.